kurisutina26/EthicsANDvalues-Twitter/README.md

 # EthicsANDvalues-Twitter
-A Java Project to predict the Ethical Values (Schwartz Values) of a person on Twitter.
+A Java Project to predict the Ethical Values (Schwartz Values) of a person on Twitter. ( This is for the research group which is working on this project.
+More details, would be made available after official publication.)

 ## Command Line Use